10-15-2024 10:22 AM - last edited on 10-15-2024 10:24 AM by Danny

 Shop Canon Refurbished RF85mm F2 Macro IS STM | Canon U.S.A., Inc.

 In both cases you need to compose so that you get roughly the torso or bust in view, make sure the camera is level and get the subject to look directly at the lens.
-I often suggest they close their eyes and I give them a countdown to open them, at which point I take the shot - which makes the pupils of the eyes larger.
+I often suggest they close their eyes, and I give them a countdown to open them, at which point I take the shot - which makes the pupils of the eyes larger.

 You will need to do some post processing and if you have a art/marketing department they will likely have software and the skills to complete the image process.
+Otherwise you may want to become acquainted with Digital Photo Professional 4, which is a free program with your camera and is used to process images.

 Recon the location and find someone to practise with before the actual shoot to make sure you are not in learning mode.